m-elhussieny/SSARA_Client/README.md

 # Author Mahmoud
+the source code is downloaded from [here.](https://www.unavco.org/gitlab/unavco_public/ssara_client)
-1. fix the ploblem of unicoding using urllib
+1. fix the ploblem of unicoding using urllib.
-2. change the url for downloading orbit files from (https://qc.sentinel1.eo.esa.int/) to [current url](http://step.esa.int/auxdata/orbits/Sentinel-1/)
+2. change the url for downloading orbit files from (https://qc.sentinel1.eo.esa.int/) to [current url.](http://step.esa.int/auxdata/orbits/Sentinel-1/)
-3. add jupyter notebook file containg some exaple and work flow to extract .EOF file from zipped archive
+3. add jupyter notebook file containg some exaple and work flow to extract .EOF file from zipped archive.